edgarmfarias/automation-postman-api/README.md

 `./gradlew test -Dkarate.options="--tags @customTagA --tags ~@customTagB"`

 ### Rationale for choosing KarateDSL
 The reasons about why Java and Karate were chosen for this project are explained in the [test plan](https://docs.google.com/document/d/1Ou-1JZlrWx6WJ-L29_sXmF_nPpM8houTU3zPHOSHuWE/edit?usp=sharing), section "APPENDIX: Automation tools assessment"

+### Scenarios covered:
+The selection of scenarios to be automated was made based on the reasoning elaborated in the **priorities** section of the test strategy contained in the test plan.

+Functional
+##### Collections endpoint
+- ###### Positive Scenarios:

+  - GET all collections
+  - GET single collection
+  - POST create collection
+  - PUT update collection
+  - DEL delete collection